 When I was thinking like this, all of a sudden I felt much better emotionally.
 I felt these words were very well spoken, and were able to get to the heart of my actual circumstances.
 I felt they were able to point out the way to me and cause faith and strength to unconsciously arise within me.
 I thought to myself: “Who was it who said these words?
 How was his knowledge so lofty?
 I have read some books written by well-known spiritual people, and although those books have been of benefit to some people, they were not written in as clear and elucidating a way as this book, nor one which possessed truth.
 Really, who was it who spoke these words?”
 I was drawn by this book to continue reading on, and the more I read the more I felt that these words were spoken so well.
 Each and every line spoke directly to my inmost heart.
 From these words I understood that no matter how great one’s suffering is, he must follow God to the very end.
 In the face of suffering, one must willingly submit to God.
 If one becomes weak in the face of trial, he should have faith, and rely on God to stand firm.
 The more I read, the more I felt illuminated in my heart and the more I had a way to put into practice.
 It was right then that my husband came home, and I asked him right away, “Where did you get this book?”
 My husband smiled and said, “I borrowed it from somebody, and I have to give it back to him soon.”
 I really wanted to keep reading the book, and I said, “I also want to read this book.”
 My husband said, smiling, “Then pray!
 God may make it so.”

 One day, when I was cooking, I was listening off and on to some hymn my husband had playing, “Who is not adoring?
 Who doesn’t long to see God? … God once shared joys and sorrows with man, and today He has been reunited with mankind, and shares tales of times gone by with him.
 After He walked out of Judea, people could find no trace of Him.
 They yearn to once more meet with God, little knowing that today they have again met with Him, and been reunited with Him.
 How could this not stir thoughts of yesterday?
-Two thousand years ago today, Simon Bar-Jonah, the descendant of the Jews, beheldthe Savior, he ate at the same table as Him, and after following Him for many years felt a deeper affection for Him: He loved Him to the bottom of his heart, he loved the profoundly.
+Two thousand years ago today, Simon Bar-Jonah, the descendant of the Jews, beheld Jesus the Savior, he ate at the same table as Him, and after following Him for many years felt a deeper affection for Him: He loved Him to the bottom of his heart, he loved theprofoundly.
 How about us today?
 Today God has been reunited with mankind, and shares tales of times gone by with him” (“Two Thousand Years of Longing” in Follow the Lamb and Sing New Songs).
 The lyrics of this hymn gave voice to my own thoughts and evoked my feeling of longing for the return of the Lord.
 I wept as I listened, and thought to myself: “Ever since I first believed in the Lord, I have thought of the Lord Jesus every day, and hoped that He might return more quickly so that I could share tales of times gone by with Him.
 These lyrics were so genuine and moving, and even more were able to express people’s longing for the Lord.”
 I then put down what I was working on and listened with full attention, hearing another hymn called “Seek Only a Heart That Loves God.”
 “I ask for nothing in my life but that my thoughts of love for God and my heart’s desire be accepted by God.”
 I thought, “Who wrote this hymn?
 How can his resolution be so great?
 This hymn is greatly motivating for me, and how pure is the heart that loves God as it says in the line, ‘ask for nothing in my life but that my thoughts of love for God!’”
 Before, when I believed in the Lord, I did not know to love the Lord, and just want to enjoy the grace, peace, and joy of the Lord.
 Today, this hymn greatly opened my worldview, and I saw the people who must love God, and they must not seek anything for themselves and only this kind of love can be pure.
 This hymn is well expressed.
 I then secretly resolved in my heart that I too wanted to pursue this goal, and that I would love the Lord no matter who didn’t love Him.

 After reading the words in that book, as well as hearing those hymns, I then went to act in accord with those words.
 When my husband went out to work again and had no time to help with the housework, my heart wasn’t as distressed as it had been before.
 If the brothers and sisters had any flaws or mistakes in what they said, I could also forgive them for it, because I wanted to make God content.
 I wanted only to seek a heart that loves God like the hymn had sung about.

 In the blink of an eye, the time for planting the fields had come.
-One evening, my husband was tidying up and said to me, “Tomorrow, I will head out to work in ain another area.”
+One evening, my husband was tidying up and said to me, “Tomorrow, I will head out to work in a church in another area.”
 I said immediately, “Will you be able to come back after a few days?”
 He said, “I don’t know.
 I’ll try my best to come back earlier, so you don’t have to worry about the housework.”
 When I heard what he said, my face darkened, and I thought, “You say don’t worry about it, but how can I not worry?
 You’re going off without any idea of when you’ll be back, and the fields in other people’s houses have already been sown.
 Our field has not yet even been plowed, and if the seeds are planted late, in fall there won’t be a good harvest.
 When that time comes, what will we do?
 If only my husband would finish sowing his field and then go off to assist the brothers and sisters!”
 In the evening of that same day, I lay in my bed unable to sleep wracked by great turmoil in my heart: The last time my husband traveled for more than half a month before coming back, but then it hadn’t been the season for farm work.
 Now, the crucial time for farm work has arrived, and if he is gone for another half a month, what will I do?
 I might just have to get him to go find his co-worker to do the work and be done with it.
 But I thought about it again: “That won’t do, as the brothers and sisters are waiting for him to go assist them.
 If he doesn’t go, won’t that be an offense against the Lord?”
 In the state of being refined, I came into the presence of God and prayed: “Lord!
 It isn’t that I am unwilling for my husband to go and assist the brothers and sisters, just that it’s the right time when our household should be working the fields.
 In my heart, I am enduring quite an intense refining indeed, and I don’t know what to do.
 Lord!
 I ask for Your help, to safeguard my heart and not let me be disturbed by these things.”
 After I prayed, these words occurred very clearly to me in my mind: “No matter what your actual stature is, you must first possess the will to suffer hardship as well as true faith, and you must have the will to forsake the flesh.
 You should be willing to personally endure hardships and suffer losses to your personal interests in order to satisfy God’s will” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).
 These words instantly took hold of my heart, and brought a clarifying light to it: That’s right!
 If someone wants to satisfy the Lord, he must have the resolution to endure hardship and should rather suffer physically and endure losses in his interests in order to satisfy the will of God!
 These words gave me faith, and I thought: If the fields are planted a bit late, then so be it!
 However much we harvest is up to God, and the most important thing is my husband working for the Lord’s sake.
 With this in mind, I felt light and liberated in my heart, and before I knew it I had fallen asleep.
 On the morning of the next day, I said to my husband: “Be at ease and go work in the service of the Lord!
 Whenever you come back, it doesn’t matter.
 I submit to God’s arrangement.”
 When I thought about what I was doing was satisfying the Lord, I felt joy and steadiness in my heart.

 My husband came back after a few days, and I found that he seemed to have changed into another person.
 He helped me with the housework, and said to me: “You’re working too hard!
 These last few years have been difficult enough for you, doing everything both inside and outside of the house.
 I’m aware of this.
 Before, I would often go out to work, not helping share the burdens of housework with you.
 In the future, I will do more when I have time.”
 Hearing his words, I was very moved because my husband had never spoken like this before.
 I thought to myself: “Ever since my husband read that book, there has been a big transformation in him.
 Not only does he preach with great light, but his attitude toward me is different than it had been before.
 Reading the Bible hadn’t resulted in any such changes in him in the past, but after reading that book he had transformed so much in such a short time.
 It seems the words in this book really have the power to change people!”
 At the same time I sensed that the words in this book had been of great benefit to me.
 After reading it, I had faith and strength, and when I acted in accord with the words in that book, the dissatisfaction I felt with my husband went away.
 After my husband read this book, his attitude toward me also changed, and he understood how to be considerate of me and take care of me.
 All these changes made me even more think that the words in this book were really powerful and authoritative!
 But really, who was it who had written the words in this book?
 I had never found the answer to this.